 The third step is to investigate related websites for further input on valuable keywords.
 These include websites containing information about potential and existing customers, competitors, blogs, panels, etc.

 4. User View

-Try to see things from a user’s perspective.
-What would you search for in a search engine in order to find your desired product or service?
+Try to see things from the user’s perspective.
+What would you search for in a search engine to find your desired product or service?
 What information would you want to find?